kitlangton/eulerplate/README.md

 # Eulerplate

-An an API for querying Project Euler AND a command line tool for creating test folders.

-This is a fairly simple gem.
+A command line gem for creating kata boilerplate—specs and folders—for Project Euler problems.

 ## Installation